wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 The first thing you must do is create a `keycloak-saml.xml` adapter config file within the `WEB-INF` directory of your WAR.
 The format of this config file is described in the [General Adapter Config](https://www.keycloak.org/docs/latest/securing_apps/index.html#_saml-general-config) section.

 Next you must set the `auth-method` to `KEYCLOAK-SAML` in `web.xml`.
 You also have to use standard servlet security to specify role-base constraints on your URLs.
-Hereâ€™s an example *web.xml* file:
+Here¡¯s an example *web.xml* file:

 ```
 <web-app xmlns="http://java.sun.com/xml/ns/javaee"